 This is our Complete Guide to Surfing Santa Teresa in Costa Rica.

-The gorgeous white sands of the western side of the Nicoya Peninsula are a welcoming sight and the perfect thing to get you in the mood for a surfer’s vacation to Santa Teresa.
+The gorgeous white sands of the western side of the Nicoya Peninsula are a welcoming sight and the perfect thing to get you in the mood for a surf trip to Santa Teresa.
 This beach town on the Pacific Coast of Costa Rica offers some of the most consistent surfing to be found on the island, and a booming community of restaurants, nightlife, and entertainment to give you plenty to do even when you’re not hitting the waves.
 If you want the whole package of the perfect surf vacation, then this is the place to be.

 How to get to Santa Teresa